-Facebook loves to gather data (we mean the kind you can use), so take advantage of your marketing analytics and video stats.
+Facebook loves to gather data (and we mean the kind you can use), so take advantage of your marketing analytics and video stats.
 Use them to your advantage.

-What kind of feedback did you get from your audience?
+For live streamers, you should review the feedback from your viewers.
 If you lost some viewers, did the ad revenue make up for the drop?
 How did you feel about the experience overall?

 If you don’t like the answers to those questions, you can always try it again.
-But it’s also okay if Facebook Live ads didn’t work for you — they aren’t for everyone.
-And that’s one of the reasons we love Facebook ads so much; there are tons of options for leveraging Facebook’s massive reach.
+But it’s also okay if Facebook Live ads didn’t work for you.
+They aren’t for every influencer or marketer.